 Animal Husbandry

 We provide all of our animals with fresh grass, water, and food daily.
+When we interact with the animals, we practice low stress animal handling.
+The goal is to communicate with our animals in a clam, confident manner which allows them to relax and trust.
 We have focused on breeds that are resilient and that succeed on pasture, and we continue to refine these breeds over time as we raise our own replacement stock.
-When we interact with the animals, we practice low stress animal handling, focusing on keeping the animals and ourselves calm as we work.
 Our animals are an integral part of the farm ecosystem, providing fertility, pest management, and helping to improve this land.
 Their meat is a byproduct of their work that we are thankful to enjoy.

 Grassland Management

-We rotate the cows and the sheep to fresh pasture daily.
+We rotate the cows and the sheep to fresh pasture daily during the season of lush grass.
 By doing this, not only do we have better animal health, but we are witnessing the growth of more native perennial grasses, and hoping to create less erosion and to hold more water in our soils.
 By allowing the pastures to rest and for the plants to regrow and flower, we also provide habitat for pollinators and other wildlife.
 The chicken are rotated through the pastures and vegetable fields adding more fertility to them as well.

 Water Conservation